 Image by Vividrange Five Hundred Pixels

-The Boston Common has served many purposes over the years, including as a campground for British troops during the Revolutionary War and as green grass for cattle grazing until the 1830s.
-Although there is still a grazing ordinance on the books, the Common today serves picnickers, sunbathers and people-watchers.
+America's oldest public park, Boston Common has a long and storied history, serving as a campground for British troops during the Revolutionary War and as green grass for cattle grazing until the 1830s.
+Nowadays, the Common is a place for picnicking and people-watching.
 In winter, the Frog Pond attracts ice-skaters, while summer draws theater lovers for Shakespeare on the Common.
 This is also the starting point for the Freedom Trail.

 The on-site information kiosk is a great source of information, maps and tour guides.
 Otherwise, wander freely about this 50-acre green, crisscrossed with walking paths and dotted with monuments.
 Bostonians hustle to and from the nearby T (subway) stations; others stroll leisurely, enjoying the fresh air or engaging in any number of Common activities, from free concerts to playground shenanigans to seasonal festivities.